Test Detail

 Certain factors such as anemia, recent blood transfusions, pregnancy, or specific genetic variants can potentially affect the accuracy of an HbA1c test.
 If you have any concerns about the reliability of your test results, consult the doctor, who may recommend additional testing or adjustments to your treatment plan.

-Q. Is there any risk associated with the Hb1Ac test?
+Q. Is there any risk associated with an Hb1Ac test?

 There is usually no risk associated with this test.
 However, some people may feel a slight sting while the needle is pricked and may experience some bleeding that is normal and usually not bothersome.
-Rarely some people may experience slight swelling or bruising at the site of the needle prick.
-Applying ice 3-4 times a day for about a week may help reduce swelling and bruising.
+Some people may experience slight swelling or bruising at the site of the needle prick.
+Applying ice 3-4 times daily for about a week may help reduce swelling and bruising.
 If it does not get better, consult your doctor.

 Q. Can my HbA1c be normal/low despite high blood sugar levels?